minhman2501/greendeco-fe/README.md

 * [TailwindCSS](https://tailwindcss.com/)
 * [Tanstack-query](https://tanstack.com/query/latest)

 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.

 * yarn

 ```bash
 npm install --global yarn
 ```

-## Getting Started

 First, run the development server: